 \section{Abstract}

 We consider self-avoiding walk on finite graphs with large girth.
 We study a few aspects of the model originally considered by Lawler, Schramm and Werner on finite balls in $\Z^d$.
 The expected length of a random self avoiding path is considered.
+We discuss possible definitions of ``critical'' behavior in the finite volume setting.
 We also define a ``critical exponent'' $\gamma$ for sequences of graphs of size tending to infinity, and show that $\gamma = 1$ in the large girth case.